 RelevanceMethodology to analyse the relevance of sustainability priorities

 The Relevance-Analysis checks whether the report material contains information on topics identified as relevant.
 As in the previous year, the identification of relevant sustainability issues was developed using the RepRisk ESG Risk Platform as well as the Materiality Map™ of the Sustainability Accounting Standards Board (SASB).
-In order to obtain an even more comprehensive picture, it was also investigated whether companies are contributing to the biggest challenges in Switzerland or other countries in which they operate.
-This part of the analysis was based on the GAPFRAME (www.gapframe.org) of the Business School Lausanne.
-Further, the findings of the study Environmental Atlas of Swiss Supply Chains were integrated into the methodology of the relevance analysis in 2019, to identify relevant environmental hotspots in the supply chain of eight sectors.
+To get an even more comprehensive picture, we also looked at whether companies report on their biggest global biodiversity risks and impacts, which were identified using the WWF Biodiversity Risk Filter for different industries.
 As a result, the company, industry and country level was analysed.

 Critical press articles about the company, on environmental, social and governance issues (ESG), identified via the RepRisk ESG Risk Platform

 Relevant international issues, identified via WWF Biodiversity Risk Filter, which highlights global biodiversity risks and impacts of specific industries